-Any discrepancy in a candidate's application or references or references need to be scrutinised and clarified.
+Any discrepancy in a candidate's application or references needs to be scrutinised and clarified.
 Factual information e.g. qualifications etc will be checked by the School Business Managers.
-Where discrepancies are uncovered they will be raised with the interview panel and the applicant.
+Where discrepancies are uncovered, they will be raised with the interview panel and the applicant.
 References will be required prior to interview.